 Dr. Kelly Clark

-She was a first-generation college student and has 8 years of experience as a special education teacher for children with mild, moderate and severe intellectual disabilities, multiple disabilities, autism, learning disabilities, and emotional and behavioral disorders.
+She is a first-generation college student and has 8 years of experience as a special education teacher for children with mild, moderate, and severe intellectual disabilities, multiple disabilities, autism, learning disabilities, and emotional and behavioral disorders.
 These experiences created the foundation for her advocacy and support for special education teacher preparation and education.
-She is certified in both general and adapted curriculum for special education, middle school mathematics.
+She is certified in middle grades mathematics, and both general and adapted curriculum for special education.
 Additionally, she holds curriculum and instruction and principal licenses in North Carolina.
-Her Ph.D. in special education focused on improving transition planning, support, and services for students with disabilities as they transition to life after high school with a special emphasis on preparing them for employment.
+Her Ph.D. in special education focused on improving transition planning, programing, and services for students with disabilities as they transition to life after high school with a special emphasis on preparing them for employment.
+Prior to working at Appalachian State, she worked at the K. Lisa Yang & Hock E. Tan Center on Employment and Disability at Cornell University where she taught Disability Law in the ILR School Disability Studies program and led the Transition and Education grant programs.
+Within that work she worked closely with the New York State Department of Education to providing training and support across all five regions of New York State and across all five boroughs of New York City.

 She is a member of the Council for Exception Children (CEC), Teacher Education Division (TED), Division on Career Development and Transition (DCDT) and Division for Autism and Development Disabilities (DADD).
-She serves as the Membership chair for the board of the North Carolina Council for Exceptional Children (NC CEC, and president of NC TASH.
+She serves as the president of NC TASH, part of an international disability advocacy organization.
 Additionally, she serves on the editorial board of the Journal of Case Learning for Exceptional Learners (JCLEL).

-She enjoys reading, listening to music, hiking, and chasing around her two children.
+She enjoys reading, music, hiking, and chasing around her two children.

 Department: Department of Child Development, Literacy, and Special Education